muccg/mastr-ms/docs/index.rst

 .. _Centre for Comparative Genomics: http://ccg.murdoch.edu.au/

 Mastr-MS is comprised of a number of modules:

 **User Management Module**

-  Provision of a secure, online user management module for the Metabolomics Australia Data and Sample Management System.
+  A secure online user management module for the Metabolomics Australia Data and Sample Management System.

 **Sample Management Module**

-  Provision of a secure, online sample management module allowing users to submit samples, track samples through experimental workflows and receive results.
+  An online sample management module allowing users to submit samples, track samples through experimental workflows and receive results.

 **Data Management Module**